ryanantonydunn/project-ants/README.md

 This project was built a very long time ago and is not representative of current work.
 This codebase is preserved as a monument - not to be ashamed of our past, but to be proud of how far we've come and what we can accomplish with limited tools.

-I am very slowly undertaking a [rewrite of this project](https://github.com/ryanantonydunn/army-ants) when time permits.
-This will obviously take a while because the codebase is enormous.

 # Project Ants

 Project Ants is a multiplayer action browser game with a custom physics engine.
 Its main accomplishments are: